Jackson Field – Northern Colorado Bears

 There is a net around the entire seating/viewing area with zero places to watch the game net free (unless, of course, you are one of the players, coaches, or umpires).

-There are no lights at the stadium so all games are played during the day.
+No lights are at the stadium so all games are played during the day.
 This is especially nice later in the April/May time frame as spring approaches and the temperatures are warmer.

 It is all about the baseball game here.
 Mostly country music is played (when played at all) with the volume level perfect as one can still converse with other fans in the seating area.
 The PA announcer has a clear voice and records the player’s at bat, player changes, and inning activity coherently.
 Perfect for those who keep score.